ryanneilstroud/MyDeliveries/README.md

 ![Architecture](architecture.png)

 ## Tests
-Unfortunately I didn't have time to write tests, you'll find test for `URLSessionHTTPClient`  and use case tests for `RemoteFeedLoader`.
+Unfortunately I didn't have time to write most tests, but you'll find tests for `URLSessionHTTPClient`  and use case tests for `RemoteFeedLoader`.

 With more time I would have loved to write more unit tests, as well as integration, snapshot, end-to-end.
 I avoid UI tests when possible opting to reduce test times; instead I opt for programmatically interacting with `UIView`s or using frameworks like `ViewInspector` when using SwiftUI.